Doravado/samuel_portfolio/index.md

 # 🏅McCombs Marketing Case Challenge of SAMSUNG
 - Won the 3rd place against MSM and MBA teams in case competition judged by Fortune 500 executives.

-- Collaborated with teammates and recommended a blue ocean strategy for SAMSUNG to gain Gen Z customers in the U.S. by utilizing marketing models.
+- Collaborated with teammates and recommended a blue ocean strategy for SAMSUNG to gain Gen Z customers in the U.S. by utilizing 3+ marketing models and qualitative research.

 - Responsible for qualitative analysis of customer segmentation, media strategy, campaign effect, and budget recommendation.